 New material on Marvell’s ‘Horatian Ode’ excites me more than any other subject.
 It is one of the iconic poems upon which every Marvellian faces his or her own judgement day.

-With the poet torn between admiration and horror at the unstoppable force of the flaming Cromwell, the poem walks such a tightrope that all commentary on it assumes a de facto measure of controversy before it even begins.
+With the poet torn between admiration and horror at the unstoppable force of Cromwell, the poem walks such a tightrope that all commentary on it assumes a de facto measure of controversy before it even begins.

 But one or two smaller details caught my eye along the way, which make for interesting discussion in their minutia.